BdR76/CSVLint/docs/readme.md

 ### Re-apply quotes ###

-Apply quotes to the cell values, with the following options
+Apply quotes to the cell values, with the following options.

-* None / Minimal = No quotes except when a value contains the separator character (this always applies, also when selecting other options)
+* None / Minimal = Do not use quotes except when a value contains the separator character (this always applies, also for the options below)
-* Values with spaces = Values with that contains separator character or spaces
+* Values with spaces = Apply quotes to values that contain one or more spaces
-* All string values = All columns with datatype Text
+* All string values = Apply quotes to all columns with datatype Text
-* All non-numeric values = All columns except datatypes Integer or Float
+* All non-numeric values = Apply quotes to all columns except datatypes Integer or Float
-* All values = All values in all columns
+* All values = Apply quotes to all values in all columns

+Note: Any quote character in a value will be escaped using two quote characters.
+For example applying quotes to text value `CP 3/8" KAVD` will result in `"CP 3/8"" KAVD"`.

 ### Trim all values ###